jwstegemann/fritz2-docs/Validation.md

 It is recommended to implement your validation-code in a multiplatform-project, so you can use it in browser and backend.

+You can have a look at a more complete example [here](https://examples.fritz2.dev/validation/build/distributions/index.html).

 By the way: fritz2 supports you connecting to your (http)-backend from the browser with [Remote Calls](RemoteCalls.html).